Paramagnon-Interference Mechanism for Three-Dimensional Bond Order in Kagome Metals AV$_3$Sb$_5$ (A=Cs, Rb, K): Analysis by the Density-Wave Equation: Introduction

 \section{Introduction}

-The multistage rich quantum phase transitions in the kagome-lattice superconductors AV$_3$Sb$_5$ (A=Cs, Rb, K) attract great attention in the field of condensed matter physics \cite{kagome-exp1,kagome-exp2,kagome-P-Tc1}.
-In each V-Sb plane, the 2$\times$2 star-of-David (SoD) or tri-hexagonal (TrH) density wave (DW) is formed at $T_{\rm BO}\approx 90$ K at ambient pressure \cite{STM1,STM2}.
-It is presumably the triple-$\q$ ($3Q$) bond order (BO), which is the even-parity modulation in the hopping integral $\delta t_{ij}^{\rm b}$ (=real) \cite{Thomale2013,SMFRG,Thomale2021,Neupert2021,Balents2021,Nandkishore,Tazai-kagome,Tazai-kagome2}.
-Below $T_{\rm BO}$, superconductivity (SC) appears at $T_{\rm SC} \approx 1 \sim 3$ K, and it increases to 8 K under $P\approx3 {\rm GPa}$.
+The multistage rich quantum phase transitions in the kagome-lattice superconductors AV$_3$Sb$_5$ (A=Cs, Rb, K) attract significant attention in the field of condensed matter physics \cite{kagome-exp1,kagome-exp2,kagome-P-Tc1}.
+In each V-Sb plane, the 2$\times$2 charge density wave (CDW) has been observed below $T_{\rm BO}\approx 90$ K at ambient pressure \cite{STM1,STM2}.
+The structure of CDW is tri-hexagonal (TrH) or star-of-David (SoD) caused by the triple-$\q$ ($3Q$) bond order (BO), which is the even-parity modulation in the hopping integral $\delta t_{i,j}^{\rm b}$ (=real) \cite{Thomale2013,SMFRG,phonon-kagome,Thomale2021,Neupert2021,Balents2021,Nandkishore,Tazai-kagome,Tazai-kagome2}.
+Below $T_{\rm BO}$, superconductivity (SC) appears at $T_{\rm SC} \approx 1 \sim 3$ K, and it increases to 8 K under $P\approx3 {\rm GPa}$ \cite{kagome-P-Tc1}.
 At ambient pressure for A=Cs, the highly anisotropic $s$-wave SC state is realized \cite{Roppongi,SC2}, which is naturally understood based on the BO fluctuation mechanism \cite{Tazai-kagome}.